 The Trinity is one of the core doctrines of Christianity.
-It’s also a controversial belief to non-Christians.
-Christians believe, as the doctrine states, that there is one God, and that the Father, Son, who is Jesus Christ, and Holy Spirit are each fully God.
+It’s also a controversial belief among non-Christians.
+As the doctrine states, Christians believe that there is one God and that the Father, Son, who is Jesus Christ, and Holy Spirit are fully God.
 Do Pentecostals believe that the Bible teaches this?

 Orthodox Pentecostal Christianity, such as the Assemblies of God, affirms the doctrine of the Trinity.
 They believe that God is one and that the Father, Son, who is Jesus Christ, and Holy Spirit are each God.
-However, there are organizations with the word “Pentecostal” in their name that reject the Trinity.
+However, some organizations with the word “Pentecostal” in their name reject the Trinity.

 Who are the Pentecostals that reject the doctrine of the Trinity?
 What do they believe?
 Do Pentecostals that believe in the Trinity have fellowship with those who don’t?
 How does the largest Pentecostal denomination, the Assemblies of God, explain its beliefs about the Trinity?
 Keep reading to learn the answers to these questions and others.